A1rPun/castle-crashers-resource/Mechanics/Relics.md

 ## <a name="potion"></a>Potion

-Better bring 5,.
+Better bring 5.
 Auto-uses in Multiplayer only if 2+ players are alive.

 ## <a name="sandwich"></a>Sandwich

-Used for Volcano boss and OOB's.
+Used for Industrial door, secrets, Volcano dragon skip and OOB's.

 ## <a name="unused"></a>Unused